 At UCP, we strive to be as inclusive as Jesus.
 We work diligently to be as welcoming and inclusive as possible.
 We recognize the importance of being a safe space for people to discuss race and how we can work as a community to be more inclusive.

-The Inclusion Advisory Group, will work with the board, ministries, teams, committees, and other advisory groups to advance inclusion and equity across UCP.
+The Inclusion Advisory Group, works with the board, ministries, teams, committees, and other advisory groups to advance inclusion and equity across UCP.
 While UCP is already a diverse, welcoming community, we now want to advance our efforts for inclusion and equity with clearly defined priorities, objectives and assessment.
-This advisory group will carry forward the work begun by the ad hoc committee on inclusion, which provided the Board with initial recommendation on how to proceed.

 Learn more about Environmental Justice at UCP.